-Aloe 'Quicksilver' is a small succulent that forms rosettes of leaves with a striking silvery appearance.
-The leaves are fleshy, triangular, and up to 4 inches (10 cm) long.
-They are green with bands of silvery-white markings that almost cover the entire surface.
+Aloe 'Quicksilver' is a small succulent that forms rosettes of thick fleshy leaves with a striking silvery appearance.
+The leaves are green with bands of silvery-white markings that almost cover the entire surface.
+They are triangular and up to 4 inches (10 cm) long.
 Flowers are orange-red and appear in late spring on long, usually unbranched spikes.

 Learn more at How to Grow and Care for Aloe.